Check Out the Astonishingly Versatile Bounce Metronome Pro

 Sounds to help you hear the rhythm clearly

-- Use any instrument for each rhythm in a polyrhythm
+- Separate instruments for each rhythm in a polyrhythm

-- Any instrument, percussion or melodic, so long as it can be played via midi.
+- You can use any instrument, percussion or melodic, so long as it can be played via midi.

 - Beeps, and other sounds with its Wave Shape Player